mgcooper/icemodel/icemodel/+icemodel/+column/README.md

 - `icemodel.column.budget_surface_mass_balance`
 - `icemodel.column.merge_thin_layers`
-  - three views of the same remeshing export, which nest rather than duplicate. `df_lyr` (ice2, standard and diagnostic profiles) totals the mass all merges removed, as a water-equivalent fraction the caller scales by `dz`.
+  - three views of the same remeshing export, which nest rather than duplicate. `df_lyr` (ice2, standard and diagnostic profiles) totals the mass that all merges removed, as a water-equivalent fraction the caller scales by `dz`.
     `mass_budget_merge_export_solid/liquid_mwe` (diagnostic profile) is that
     same total split by phase, which the closure identities require.
     `mass_budget_top_export_solid/liquid_mwe` is the surface-removal subset,